Harmonic analysis on certain spherical varieties: Analytic estimates

 Suppose $2|x_1|>\max(|c|,2|x_2|)$.
 We write \eqref{eq:maxinvconvfinal} as $|x_1|^{-d_1}|x_2|^{1-d_2}$ times

 Altogether, we have proven (iv). \end{proof}

 Recall the definition of $H(a,c,v_1,v_2)$ from \eqref{Ha}.
-It depends on functions $\Phi_i,\Phi_i' \in \mathcal{S}(F^2)$.
-In the rest of the section, all implicit constants and Schwartz functions can be and are chosen continuously as a function of $\Phi_i,\Phi_i'$ when $F$ is archimedean.
+It depends on functions $\Phi_i,\Phi_i' \in \mathcal{A}(F^2)$.
+In the rest of the section, all implicit constants and rapidly decreasing functions can be and are chosen continuously as a function of $\Phi_i,\Phi_i'$ when $F$ is archimedean.

 Assume $c \neq 0$.
 By taking a change of variables $v_2 \mapsto v_2-v_1$ and then $v_1\mapsto v_1-c/3$ and $v_2\mapsto v_2-2c/3,$ one has

 Here the $d_i$ are all even integers bigger than $2$.
 This is necessary so that we can invoke Lemma \ref{lem:invconv} in the argument below.